 Search term

-GraphQL Query API search capabilities
+GraphQL Query API Search Capabilities

-This section describes the advanced capabilities provided for free-text searching.
+This section describes advanced free-text search capabilities.

 Query String Syntax

-A query string can be a single word — bottle
+A query string can be a single word (bottle

-Invalid syntax in the searchTerm
+Invalid syntax in searchTerm

 .keyword